vokegpu/ekg-ui-library/README.md

-The official runtime ekg ui library source code
+The official runtime EKG ui library source code

 ---

-The purpose of ekg is being fully customizable, smooth and with many animations.
-Also perform good in low pc specs.
-This is the new core version of ekg, rewrite of legacy core.
+The purpose of EKG is to be fully customizable, smooth, and with many animations.
+Also, perform well in low pc specs.
+This is the new core version of EKG, a rewrite of the legacy core.

-Be sure you compile together all this three libs:
+Be sure you compile together all these three libs:
 ![GLEW](https://glew.sourceforge.net/), ![SDL2](https://www.libsdl.org/), and ![Freetype](https://freetype.org/).

+The order of linking is important too, be sure you link EKG first before required libs.

 If you are on Android NDK, please replace GLEW with GLES3.